 Change the spring/s as required, and ensure they sit into the corresponding grooves in the cap.
 Ensure the bead of the diaphragm is sitting into the groove, then press the cap down and fully screw in two opposing cap screws, followed by the remaining four.
-Nip the screws up tight and it is preferable to use a drop of Loctite on the threads.
+Ensure the screws are nipped up tight and it is preferable to use a drop of Loctite on the threads.

-BOOST CONTROL METHODS
+20057 CONTROL METHODS